bioidiap/bob.devtools/doc/development.rst

    $ conda list

-And you can install new necessary packages using conda:
+And you can install new packages using conda:

 .. code-block:: sh